 Who Rubicon Matches With

-With custom pricing (usually $10,000 to $50,000+ per month), Rubicon suits larger enterprises handling complex product portfolios, especially after recent M&A activity.
-Businesses looking for seasoned strategists to pull brands together or grow across Europe also find value here.
+With custom pricing (typically $10,000 to $50,000+ per month), Rubicon suits larger enterprises handling complex product portfolios, especially after recent M&A activity.
+Businesses looking for experienced strategists to unify brands or expand across European markets also find strong value here.

 Bop Design

-Bop Design, based in San Diego, brings more than 15 years improving branding and web design strategies for B2B tech companies.
-They’ve seen results in security, as well.
-CyberFOX, for example, saw web sessions skyrocket and engagement improve after Bop Design’s work.
+Bop Design, based in San Diego, brings more than 15 years of experience improving branding and web design for B2B tech companies.
+They have delivered results in cybersecurity as well.
+CyberFOX saw web sessions increase significantly and engagement improve after Bop Design’s work.

 Website